awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-onboard-gateway-add.md

 For the complete list of the actions and data types available to create and manage AWS IoT Core for LoRaWAN resources, see the [AWS IoT Wireless API reference](https://docs.aws.amazon.com/iot-wireless/2020-11-22/apireference/welcome.html)\.

 **How to use the AWS CLI to add a gateway**
 You can use the AWS CLI to create a wireless gateway by using the [create\-wireless\-gateway](https://docs.aws.amazon.com/cli/latest/reference/iotwireless/create-wireless-gateway.html) command\.

+**Note**
+If your gateway is communicating with class B LoRaWAN devices, you can also specify certain beaconing parameters when adding the gateway using the `CreateWirelessGateway` API or the `create-wireless-gateway` CLI command\.
+For more information, see [Configuring your gateways to send beacons to class B devices](connect-iot-lorawan-gateway-beaconing.md)\.

 The following example creates a wireless LoRaWAN device gateway\.
 You can also provide an `input.json` file that will contain additional details such as the gateway certificate and provisioning credentials\.

 **Note**
 You can also perform this procedure with the API by using the methods in the AWS API that correspond to the CLI commands shown here\.